Resonant tunneling diodes in semiconductor microcavities: modeling polaritonic features in the THz displacement current: Displacement current in nanodevices

+We have eliminated the dependence on the surface $\eta$ because in a two terminal device the total current in the emitter is equal to the one in the collector at any time.
+We have added a dependence on the external frequency $f$ of the emitter-collector bias that provides a time-dependent external scalar potential $V(x,t)$.
+The velocity of each of the electrons in \eqref{curfinal2} is given by \eqref{vx}.

-We consider that the velocity of each of the $N$ electrons in \eqref{curfinal2} is given by \eqref{vx}.
-This means that we assume that the many electrons in the active region can be understood from the single-electron (mean-field) development done in Section \ref{boh} (let us notice that this is exactly the same assumption that leads to the Landauer model for the quantum electric current).
-Thus, each electron is linked to a wave function $\Psi(x,q,t)$ plus the Bohmian values of $x$ and $q$.
-We consider that the number of electrons $N$ simultaneously present in the active region is so large that the sum over electrons in \eqref{curfinal2} can be translated into an integral over the different parameters that identify each electron: position $x$, amplitude $q$, and the parameters needed to define the wave packet.
-For example, for the injection of electrons from the left, we consider a wave packet with an arbitrary shape, but localized at time $t=t_i$ around a central position $x_{left}$ localized deep inside the left reservoir, and with a well-defined central energy $E$.
-Identical procedure is assumed for the injection from the right, with a fixed central position $x_{right}$ deep inside the right reservoir.
+We consider now the picture of transport as a flux of different wave packets as mentioned in \eqref{flux}.
+For large enough $N$ the $j$-sum in \eqref{curfinal2} can be translated into an integral over the different parameters identifying each wave packet $\psi^{j}(x_j,\mathbf{W}_q,t)$, like energy $E$ or injection time $t_i$.
+Each wave packet is injected at time $t=t_i$ around a central position $x_{left}$ located deep inside the left reservoir with a well-defined central energy $E$ (Fig. \ref{volume}(c)); identical procedure is found for injection from the right reservoir.
 Thus,

-Notice that $q$ is integrated over all $q$-space, while $x$ is integrated from $-L/2$ to $L/2$ to account only for those electrons inside the active region.
+The value $|\psi(x,\mathbf{W}_q,t;t_i,E)|^2$ quantifies the number of electrons with given values $x$ and $\mathbf{W}_q$ in the interval $dx\; d\mathbf{W}_q$ belonging to a unique wave packet (same $t_i$ and $E$).
+Notice that $x$ is integrated from $-L_x/2$ to $L_x/2$ to account only for those electrons inside the active region.
 The integral on $t_i$ does not consider wave packets injected at times $t_i>t$ because such electrons will not be present at time $t$ in the active region.
-For the moment, to simplify the discussion, we have disregarded the integral on central energy $E$ in \eqref{int}, which will be incorporated at the end.
-Notice that $\Gamma(E)$ is a parameter indicating the number of electrons being injected from the contact into the barrier region per second (related to the lateral area of the device), that is needed to translate the original discrete sum to our continuous integral.
-The value $|\Psi(x,q,t;t_i,E)|^2$ quantifies the number of particles with given values $x$ and $q$ in the interval $dx\; dq$ for a unique wave packet (same $t_i$ and $E$).
-From \eqref{int} we can rewrite \eqref{curfinal2} as
+For the moment we have disregarded the integral on the central energy $E$ in \eqref{int}, which will be addressed later.
+Notice that $\Gamma\equiv\Gamma(E)$ is a parameter indicating the number of electrons being injected from the contact into the barrier region per second (related to the lateral area of the device) per energy unit, that is needed to translate the original discrete sum to our continuous integral.
+From \eqref{int} we can rewrite \eqref{curfinal2} for each energy as